cwindolf/dartsort/README.md

     - How many units before/after reloc?
     - GCS PCs vs z_disp for each unit

+## Winter time todos

+ - [ ] PTP slider in datoviz
+ - [ ] Nice repro ephys datasets
+ - [ ] For clustering: X registration.
+Is independent from Z enough (Z then X)?
+Or, maybe we need to chunk on Z and do it nonrigid.
+ - [ ] Subtraction
+ - [ ] Simulate cluster dataset and run stuff there.

 ### Bug tracker

  - [x] This thing with updown -> standard, then the predicted PTP is flipped.
 What??